 Whether you hate it or love it, these services and the sharing economy are here to stay.
 Despite the controversy, rolling back these services are as practical as eliminating the Internet.
 In fact, this is merely the beginning of a new era where more of our time and space will be packaged and monetized for use by others.
 It’s given rise to lots of new opportunities.

 Although I don’t plan on starting a multi-billion startup anytime soon, the lessons learned from understanding the rise of these companies are no less applicable to starting any kind of business, whether it will be a $100 billion startup or a location-independent business that’ll generate several thousand dollars per month while letting you live anywhere in the world.
-Freedom is cheaper and more attainable than you think.Interested in building your own location-independent business or a side hustle, but don't know where to start?
-Check out my newly released course, The Maverick Blueprint.
+Freedom is cheaper and more attainable than you think.Tired of working for an ungrateful boss and seeing your life slip away?
+Want to turn your ideas into a profitable business that can run from anywhere in the world?
+If so, check out the Maverick Entrepreneur Bootcamp, the premier course that freed thousands of guys from the tyranny of the 9-5.
+Click here to learn more.